MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 2. In the **Templates** pane, right-click the virtual machine template that you want to update, select **Properties** > **Hardware Configuration** to update the settings.

-### Restore Windows Azure Hyper-V Recovery Manager
+### Restore Microsoft Azure Hyper-V Recovery Manager

-If Windows Azure Hyper-V Recovery Manager is implemented in the VMM environment, then you must perform a few steps to restore the Windows Azure Hyper-V Recovery Manager Provider.
+If Microsoft Azure Hyper-V Recovery Manager is implemented in the VMM environment, then you must perform a few steps to restore the Microsoft Azure Hyper-V Recovery Manager Provider.

 ### Review add-ins, driver packages, and certificates